Rapidan Camp: 2001–present: Restored, opened to public

 In 2004, Shenandoah National Park completed a restoration of the grounds and the remaining three cabins to their condition in the era of the Hoover presidency.
 The three buildings are the Brown House (President's Cabin), the Prime Minister's Cabin, and the Creel.
 Interpretive signs have been installed to help visitors understand life in 1931, the midpoint of the Hoover presidency.
 The camp's name has been officially changed from Camp Hoover back to Rapidan Camp.
 During the restoration, many post-Hoover improvements were removed.

-The river is still known for its trout fishing—Trout Unlimited ranks it #38 in their Guide to America's 100 Best Trout Streams.
+The river is still known for its trout fishing—Trout Unlimited lists it in their Guide to America's 100 Best Trout Streams.

 Public access

 Rapidan Camp is accessible by a 4.1 mile (6 km) round-trip hike on Mill Prong Trail, which begins on Skyline Drive at Milam Gap (Mile 52.8)—see the guide to the hike at.
 The National Park Service also offers guided van trips that leave from the Harry F. Byrd Visitor Center at Big Meadows.
 During much of the spring, summer, and fall, an interpretive guide stays at camp and provides tours.
 The Brown House is decorated as it was in Hoover's day; the Prime Minister's Cabin contains interpretive exhibits.
 The camp is also accessible from the extremely rough, unpaved Quaker Run Road accessible near Criglersville.
 However, vehicles are prohibited beyond a fire gate at the park boundary one mile from camp, with very limited parking.
 Visitors must reach the camp on foot, as bicycles are prohibited on unpaved roads within the park.
 Backcountry camping is prohibited within 1/2 mi of Rapidan Camp.